 What Chemicals You Need for a Hot Tub

 Taking a soak in the hot tub is one of the best ways for you to wind down and relax.
-But, in order for your hot tub to last you as long as it possibly can, it is important that you maintain it.
+But, for your hot tub to last you as long as it possibly can, you must maintain it.
 You also need to remember about hot tub chemistry.

-Just like if you were to own a swimming pool, it’s important to make sure that the water in your hot tub is safe to get into and that the tub is as clean as possible.
-There are some spa chemicals that you absolutely need to have, which include sanitizers and shock treatments, and others that are optional but would definitely make the experience more worthwhile.
+Just like if you were to own a swimming pool, it’s essential to make sure that the water in your hot tub is safe to get into and that the tub is as clean as possible.
+You need to have some spa chemicals, including sanitizers and shock treatments, and others that are optional but would make the experience more worthwhile.

 We know that you might hear the word ‘chemicals’ and start to have second thoughts.
-But the fact of the matter is, you need to maintain your hot tub using chemicals, and that’s all there is to it.
+But the fact of the matter is that you need to maintain your hot tub using chemicals, which is all there is to it.

 Think about your bathtub, if you have one.
 You’re most likely not using any chemicals to maintain it, other than some cleaner that you will use to get rid of some of the grime every so often.
 But you don’t have to use anything other than that because, if you were to take a bath, you’d fill up the tub and drain it when you were finished.

 But the same can’t be said for hot tubs.
-You will generally keep the same water in your hot tub for weeks or months, depending on how frequently you clean it.
+Depending on how frequently you clean it, you will generally keep the same water in your hot tub for weeks or months.
 And we all know how much bacteria and other microorganisms love warm and moist environments, such as the one that hot tubs provide.

-With that being said, there is a way to keep your hot tub clean without using chemicals, but it’s much more difficult and time-consuming.
-You would have to drain the tub and refill it every time you use it (which is a huge waste of water), and you also need to make sure that the same water is not kept in the tub for more than 12 hours at a time.
-This is definitely not something we’d recommend due to the amount of water waste and, again, no one has the time to go about draining and refilling a hot tub every single day.
+With that being said, there is a way to keep your hot tub clean without using chemicals, but it’s much more complex and time-consuming.
+You would have to drain the tub and refill it every time you use it (which is a colossal waste of water), and you also need to make sure that the same water is not kept in the tub for more than 12 hours a time.
+So, again, this is not something we’d recommend due to the amount of water waste, and, again, no one has the time to go about draining and refilling a hot tub every day.

-So, in short, it’s best that you make sure to keep all of these chemicals on hand whenever you clean your hot tub.
+So, in short, you should make sure to keep all of these chemicals on hand whenever you clean your hot tub.

 Are these chemicals safe, though?

-- Don’t get in the hot tub for 24 hours after you’ve added the chemicals to the water.
-This is to make sure that all the chemicals have completely dissipated and that the chlorine levels are where they need to be.
+- Don’t get in the hot tub for 24 hours after adding the chemicals to the water.
+This ensures that all the chemicals have dissipated and that the chlorine levels are where they need to be.

 - Make sure you read all the labels and follow the instructions carefully.
 Never use any chemical without knowing exactly how you’re supposed to use it.

 - Never mix your hot tub chemicals.
-As we know, sometimes mixing two chemicals can cause a bad reaction, which could lead to any number of dangerous consequences.
-So, unless a specialist specifically tells you to do so, never mix any of the chemicals together.
+As we know, sometimes combining two chemicals can cause a bad reaction, which could lead to any number of dangerous consequences.
+So, unless a specialist specifically tells you to do so, never mix any of the chemicals.

 - Keep the chemicals away from warm and moist areas.
 If your hot tub is inside, you ideally will not want to keep the chemicals near the hot tub.
 And with that being said…

 - Keep the chemicals away from children.
-This should be a no-brainer, but you never want children having access to any type of chemicals, whether they’re meant for the hot tub or not!
-Keep your hot tub chemicals far out of children’s reach.
+This should be a no-brainer, but you never want children having access to any chemicals, whether they’re meant for the hot tub or not!
+So keep your hot tub chemicals far out of children’s reach.

 - Only use these chemicals if you’re in a highly ventilated area.
 You won’t have to worry about this if your hot tub is outside, but if it’s inside, make sure that the hot tub was initially installed somewhere that has a lot of ventilation, and keep the windows open when you’re working with the chemicals.

 - Wear protective clothing.
-Since you will have to be dealing with chemicals such as chlorine or bromine, you definitely want to avoid getting those on your skin or face.
+Since you will have to be dealing with chemicals such as chlorine or bromine, you want to avoid getting those on your skin or face.
 You also probably don’t want to be breathing these in too deeply.
-Make sure that you wear gloves, goggles, and other protective gear when working with these chemicals.
+So make sure that you wear gloves, goggles, and other protective gear when working with these chemicals.